almereyda/awesome-starred/README.md

 ## Mustache

+- [swagger-codegen](https://github.com/swagger-api/swagger-codegen) - swagger-codegen contains a template-driven engine to generate documentation, API clients and server stubs in different languages by parsing your OpenAPI / Swagger definition.
 - [amundsen](https://github.com/amundsen-io/amundsen) - Amundsen is a metadata driven application for improving the productivity of data analysts, data scientists and engineers when interacting with data.
 - [client](https://github.com/hypothesis/client) - The Hypothesis web-based annotation client.